-Pitzer College offers three meal-plan options to accommodate a variety of lifestyles and schedules.
-Students are asked to select one of three plan options when they complete their Housing Selection Application.
-Changes to that decision can be made within the first week of classes each semester via the student portal.
-Specific information regarding options, plans and rates are available from the Residence Life Office.
+Pitzer College offers six meal-plan options to accommodate a variety of life-styles and schedules.
+Students are asked to select one of applicable plan options when they complete their housing application form online.
+Changes to that decision can be made within the first two weeks of classes each semester via a request form on Residence portal OR email to housing@pitzer.edu.
+Specific information regarding options, plan, and rates can be received from the Residence Life Office.

-Students without meal plans may purchase individual meals at the door rate upon entering the dining hall, using cash or Claremont Cash.
+Students without a meal plan may purchase individual meals at the door rate upon entering the dining hall, using cash or Claremont Cash.
 Guest meals can be purchased using cash or Claremont Cash at the door.
 Alternatively, guest meals may be purchased using Flex Dollars if a student has Flex Dollars remaining on their student account.
 Prices are posted at the dining hall.
-All students using a meal plan, Flex Dollars or Claremont Cash must present their student ID card to be swiped at the register.
+All students using a meal plan, Flex Dollars, or Claremont Cash must present their student I.D. card to be swiped at the register.

-Pack-outs are available for trips, outings or barbecues.
-Pack-outs are when students use a meal swipe to pick up food in advance if they know they won't be present for a meal.
+Pack outs are available for trips, outings or barbecues.
+Pack outs are when students use a meal swipe to pick-up food in advance if they know they won't be present for a meal.
 Certain restrictions apply.
 Pack outs must be arranged at least three days in advance.
 To begin a pack out request, pick up a form from the cashier at the dining hall.